VisualOps/book/getting_started/dashboard.md

 # Dashboard

-The dashboard is a control center where you can control both your VisualOps activity and your AWS account activity and resources.
+The dashboard is a control center where you can control both your VisualOps activity and your IaaS account activity and resources.

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_dashboard_all.png)<br /><br />

+> ** NOTE **: ***The data displayed in the dashboard is workspace-specific.
+By switching to another workspace, the display will refresh to show the stack, app and cloud resources associated with the new workspace.***

 ##### Stack creation button
 A 'Create new Stack' button has been implemented to help you create new Stacks with VisualOps IDE.
 You can find it at the top left of the dashboard<br /><br />